mirdesign/mirage/README.md

 A research project for high performance pattern recognition and analysis on large data sets.

+>High performance pattern recognition and analysis on large data sets: we present a new algorithm for rapidly assigning reads to reference sequences in large common used or custom DNA datasets.
+This novel standalone identification algorithm pursues an approach without domain specific interpretation of the data and utilizing a dot matrix comparison to calculate scores.
+Its implementation in the “MirAge” tool proved to be a fast and accurate solution when compared to existing methods for metagenomics read binning, representing the primary defined pillars usability, fast operation and fresh approach.

 >This is part of a Manuscript.
 >First public release: December 2025
 >Please refer to the Manuscript for further information.